 What is Ayurveda and what can it do for you?

 Ayurveda is a system of healing the body that was developed by rishis or ‘seers’ during the Indian Vedic era thousands of years ago.
-It is both a science and an art that explains your unique connection to the environment of which you are an integral part.
-It has also been called yoga’s ‘sister science’ and is the deepest approach to understanding your body and your mind.
+It is both a science and an art that explains our unique connection to the environment of which we are an integral part.
+It has also been called yoga’s ‘sister science’ and is the deepest approach to understanding the body and the mind.

 Please click on my testimonials page.